Women's Studies Faculty

 BHATTACHARYA, KAKALI, Associate Professor of Educational Leadership.
 BS 1995, McMaster University, Hamilton, Canada; MS 2000, Southern Illinois University of Carbondale, IL; PhD 2005, University of Georgia, Athens.
 Research interests: De/colonizing epistemologies, social and organizational context of transnational education and gender, qualitative inquiry, social foundation of higher education in the U.S., gender, race and ethnic studies in education, technology-integrated learning and social environments.

-BREEN, LOUISE, Associate Professor and Department Chair of History.
+BREEN, LOUISE, Associate Professor of History.
 PhD 1993, University of Connecticut.
 Research interests: Colonial American History, Puritanism, American Revolution.

 CHRONISTER, NECIA, Assistant Professor of Modern Languages.
 BA, 2003, University of Oklahoma Honors College; MA 2006, Washington University in St. Louis; PhD 2011, Washington State University in St. Louis.
 Research interests: 20th and 21st century literature, film and popular culture with an emphasis on literature and film post-1989; German women's writing; gender and queer theory; feminist theory and methodology; multicultural studies; memory studies.

 COOPER, CORA, Professor of Music.
 BM 1978, University of Vermont; MM 1982, Eastman School of Music; DM 1992, Florida State University.
 Research interests: Violin music by women composers.